kenohori/my-website/_posts/2017-01-10-methodological-problems-using-mexico-city's-pollution-data.md

 If this station is (temporarily) offline, the chances of a pollution alert being declared decrease substantially.
 I am certain that if more stations were integrated into the system, particularly in other industrial areas such as Cuautitlán Izcalli, Iztapalapa, or the neighbouring Toluca or Mezquital valleys (which are also part of the megalopolis), it would cause the number of pollution alerts to increase.

-For other example of statistically weak statistics, consider the [pretty mosaics](http://www.aire.cdmx.gob.mx/default.php?opc='aqBhnmOkYw==') showing the maximum pollutant data for every day during the past years.
+For another example of statistically weak statistics, consider the [pretty mosaics](http://www.aire.cdmx.gob.mx/default.php?opc='aqBhnmOkYw==') showing the maximum pollutant data for every day during the past years.
 They also use only the maximum and fail to take into account the general increase in the number of stations throughout the years.

-## Not interpolating holes in the data
+## Not dealing correctly with holes in the data

 Raw pollutant levels are hard to grasp for non-specialists.
 Thus, the government of Mexico (like most other governments) has defined a *pollution index* called IMECA.
-Its value is calculated independently for every pollutant (CO, CO2, NO2, ozone, PM10, PM2.5, etc.), but the only number that is easily available and widely broadcast to the population is the maximum for all pollutants per station[^4].
+Its value is calculated independently for every pollutant (CO, CO<sub>2</sub>, NO<sub>2</sub>, ozone, PM<sub>10</sub>, PM<sub>2.5</sub>, etc.), but the only number that is easily available and widely broadcast to the population is the maximum for all pollutants per station[^4].

 When you consider this issue together with the fact that not all stations measure all pollutants, another problem becomes apparent: the IMECA value for each station is only really a lower bound (as opposed to its actual but unknown value) and **these values cannot be interpolated**.
 And yet, they are directly interpolated by most services, including the otherwise great [Hoyo de Smog](https://hoyodesmog.diegovalle.net/) and the [Netatmo](https://www.netatmo.com/) app.